Knowing when to sell your car and how to trade in your car might not be as obvious as you think.

 How to deal with the dealer, and what is the trade-in value of my car?

-It’s always worth taking your car in to a car dealership to see what it will fetch for a trade-in – who knows, you may be pleasantly surprised at the outcome, especially if you’ve brought your vehicle in looking clean and at its absolute best.
+It’s always worth taking your car in to a car dealership to see what it will fetch for a trade-in – who knows, you may be pleasantly surprised at the outcome, especially if you’ve brought your vehicle in looking its absolute best.

 As with all negotiations, the first offer from the dealer is far from final, and there’s always wiggle room for that number to bounce around a bit.
 Remember: they want your business, so twisting their arm as far as it can go in an effort to secure the best deal possible is in your interests.